-One of Harvey Weinstein's early aqcuaintences is a video producer named Patrick Nehin.
+One of Harvey Weinstein's early acquaintances was a video producer named Patrick Nehin.
 Long before Weinstein's accusations of rape surfaced, Nehin once told the story of how he found his girlfriend alone with Weinstein.

-Nehin goes on to say that he asked his girlfriend why she was alone with him, and she told him a curious, but now familiar, story.
-She told Nehin that Weinstein tricked her into going to his apartment, ostensibly to watch Casablanca; Nehin stated he punched Weinstein in the nose and that was the end of the incident.
+Nehin said that he asked his girlfriend why she was alone with him, and she told him a curious, but now familiar, story.
+She told Nehin that Weinstein tricked her into going to his apartment, ostensibly to watch Casablanca.
+Nehin stated he punched Weinstein in the nose and that was the end of the incident.

 The Hollywood Mogul

 From an early age, both Bob and Harvey Weinstein were said to be film addicts whose main goal was to eventually enter the film business.
-So, in 1979, the brothers headed to Los Angeles with seed money from their concert promotion business and they used it to start an independent film distribution company called Miramax.
-They created their company's name as a portmanteau of their parent's names, Miriam and Max Weinstein.
+In 1979, the brothers headed to Los Angeles with seed money from their concert promotion business and they used it to start an independent film distribution company called Miramax.
+They created their company's name as a portmanteau of their parents' names, Miriam and Max Weinstein.

 In the beginning, Miramax operated as a method for distributing independent films deemed commercially unfeasible by the major studios.
 Initially, they stayed close to what they knew well, concerts.
 Miramax's first major success was an American version of a British benefit show for Amnesty International.
 The film was called The Secret Policeman's Other Ball, and it debuted in 1982.